- Audiovisual Policy

 “Any person who shall willfully, maliciously or wantonly tear, deface or mutilate or write upon, or by other means injure or mar any book, pamphlet, map, chart, painting, picture, photograph, periodical, newspaper, magazine, manuscript or exhibit or any part thereof belonging to or loaned to any public library, or to the library of any literary, scientific, historical or library society or association, whether incorporated or unincorporated, shall be guilty of a misdemeanor.”

-- Authorized Lending.
-Library materials may only be removed from premises with authorization through established lending procedures.
+Authorized Lending.
+Library materials may only be removed from the premises with authorization through established lending procedures.

 June 2008; Revised May 2022